Welcome to today's edition of the Rush 24-7 podcast.

 There's no question.

-I'm not I couldn't, couldn't really care.
+I'm not, I couldn't, couldn't really care.

 This is really not about him anymore.

-This is about the Democrat attempt to take over the House, and we have people who uh want to go further and not recognize what this really is and not understand the Democrat Clinton war room strategy behind all this are unwittingly falling into the hands of of uh of the Democrats.
+And we have people who want to go further and not recognize what this really is and not understand the Democrat Clinton war room strategy behind all this are unwittingly falling into the hands of the Democrats.

-There's almost a uh a death wish out there.
+There's almost a death wish out there.

 This is hardball politics.